Categories:Baking Hamburgers Rolls & Bread Sticks Sandwich Recipes Savory Yeast Bread

 Once you discover these wonderful Homemade Hamburger Buns, you will never be satisfied with wimpy store-bought buns again.
 This recipe is also excellent to use for either sandwich, hamburger, and/or hot dog buns.
 If using a 1-pound bread machine, cut the recipe in half.

-Sourdough Starter - How to make a Sourdough Starter.
+Bread Making Hints: Secrets to using the bread machine, About yeast in bread making, and Sourdough Starter – How to make a Sourdough Starter.

 Homemade Hamburger or Sandwich Buns Recipe:

 For hamburger buns – Flatten the balls into 3 1/2-inch disks.
 Flatten the cylinders slightly (as dough rises more in the center so this will give a gently rounded top versus a high top).